ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 }
 ```

-Now, this template is not supposed to anything and everything, which is why it additionally has virtual functions on it.
+Now, this template is not supposed to be anything and everything, which is why it additionally has virtual functions on it.
 And, despite the poorness of the `std::wstring_convert<…>` APIs, we can immediately see the enormous benefits of the API here, even if it is a little verbose:

 - it cares about having both a beginning and an end;
 - it contains a third pointer-by-reference (rather than using a double-pointer) to allow someone to know where it stopped in its conversion sequences; and,